 Does the proposed solution effectively address that problem?

 Imagine trying to build a car without any visual blueprint—it seems nearly impossible, right?
-Skipping straight to development without first defining the requirements can be risky.
+Skipping straight to mvp building without first defining the requirements can be risky.

 An essential aspect of product development is transforming an idea from a concept into a fully functional product or service.
 Between the initial concept and the final product lies the prototype, which addresses the "how" of the product.